Raegan Revord

-Raegan Revord (born January 3, 2008) is an American actor and novelist known for their (Note: Revord is non-binary and uses they/them pronouns.) role as Missy Cooper in the television series Young Sheldon.
+Raegan Revord (born January 3, 2008) is an American actor and novelist known for their (Note: Revord is non-binary and uses they/them pronouns.) role as Missy Cooper in the television sitcom Young Sheldon.
 Their novel Rules for Fake Girlfriends was published in 2025.

+Early life

+Raegan Revord was born on January 3, 2008, in San Diego, California, and was raised in Los Angeles, where their family moved when they were three and a half years old.
+They are an only child.

+Career

 Acting

 Revord began modeling work for print advertisements and appeared in commercials at age four.
 They were cast as Megan in Modern Family at six.
 They had minor roles in Grace and Frankie, With Bob & David, and Teachers.
 They did voice work for the radio play Nilsa and the Troll.

-In March 2017, Revord was cast as Missy Cooper, Sheldon Cooper's twin sister, in Young Sheldon, a prequel to the series The Big Bang Theory.
+In March 2017, Revord was cast as Missy Cooper, Sheldon Cooper's twin sister, in the sitcom Young Sheldon, a prequel to The Big Bang Theory.
 Revord felt that the character's slight use on The Big Bang Theory (2007–2019) left plenty of room for an original interpretation.
 Missy Cooper has been described as adding a "much-needed spunk to the plot but also serv[ing] as the perfect foil to her academically-gifted twin brother, Sheldon".
 Screen Rant said in 2024, "For the longest time, Missy was Young Sheldons best character, even though she was mostly sidelined."
 Revord picked up Missy's Texan accent by watching Laurie Metcalf play an older version of the character's mother on The Big Bang Theory.

 They have appeared on the Young Sheldon spin-off series Georgie & Mandy's First Marriage, and the final episode of the sitcom Night Court.